-Genazzano College has once again been recognised for its excellence and commitment to girls’ education, having been announced as a finalist for the Australian Education Awards 2020 in four categories.
+Genazzano FCJ College has once again been recognised for its excellence and commitment to girls’ education, having been announced as a finalist for the Australian Education Awards 2020 in four categories.

 The Australian Education Awards bring together hundreds of education leaders, recognising star performers in the K-12 sector.
 Across 25 categories, the Australian Education Awards recognise schools, principals, department heads and teachers for their achievements.

 This year, Genazzano is shortlisted for four awards: Best Co-Curricular Program, Best Use of Technology, Best Professional Learning Program and School Principal of the Year - Non-government.